AKRGames/Funkin-Mic-d-Up-SC/README.md

 	<a href="https://ninja-muffin24.itch.io/funkin"><img src="/art/preloaderArt.png" width"658.5px" height="369.75px"></a>
 </p>

-**This mod was made with love to Friday Night Funkin' and its community.
+**Mic'd Up was made with love to Friday Night Funkin' and its community.
 Extra love to the team behind it. 💖**

 ## What can I do with compiling the mod?
-Why should I compile the mod instead of downloading it from [the GamaBanana page of the mod](https://gamebanana.com/gamefiles/15309)?
+Why should I compile the mod instead of downloading it from [the GamaBanana page of the mod](temporary link)?

 Compiling the mod gives access to the `/source` folder, allowing you to change the code of the mod.
 You can add a lot of cool things with the open-source code!